pablo-ortuno/hacktheburgh2021/README.md

 To create a discord bot which takes images of user's computer setups and returns a score.
 To do this I created a working model and then tried to implement it in Discord as a bot

 #### 1 - Model
 For the model I used a total of 720 images scraped from the web.
 400 images were given as setups and 320 images were given as not setups.
-It was split as follows:
-80 imageseach from google searchs:
+It was split with 80 images each from google searchs:
   - computer desk setup
   - computer gaming setup
   - computer setup for programming